 The financial statements have been prepared on the basis of accounting policies applicable to a going concern.
 This basis presumes that that the Fund will continue in operation for at least one year from the date of the audit report and will be able to realize its assets and discharge its liabilities in the ordinary course of business.

 3 SIGNIFICANT ACCOUNTING POLICIES

-(a) Change in accounting policy
+(a) Changes in accounting policies